hiteshjoshi/node-stanford-corenlp/README.md

     $ npm install stanford-corenlp

-**Important!** You should download `stanford-corenlp-full-2014-01-04.zip` file and unzip to a folder and provide the path in the configuration.
-You can download the file from [here](http://www-nlp.stanford.edu/software/stanford-corenlp-full-2014-01-04.zip).
-This file couldn't be pushed to github & npm because of its too big size(about 214MB).
+**Important!** You should download `stanford-corenlp-full-2014-06-16.zip` file and unzip to a folder and provide the path in the configuration.
+You can download the file from [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2014-06-16.zip).

 ## Configuration